 by John Stehle, PhD, CIC | Director of Client Value at Infinite Leap

+The process of proper cleaning and disinfection is a critical part in reducing the risk of exposure to COVID-19.
+However the importance of this process in the healthcare setting is not a new issue.
 The complexity around keeping patients safe is continually highlighted in data released by The Joint Commission.
-This is especially true when discussing the high-level disinfection and sterilization work and requirements hospitals must follow.
-The agency reports that in 2017, 72 percent of surveyed hospitals and critical access hospitals were found to be noncompliant with The Joint Commission’s high-level disinfection and sterilization standard IC.02.02.01, a trend that has continued.
+For example in 2017, the agency reported that 72 percent of surveyed hospitals and critical access hospitals were found to be noncompliant with The Joint Commission’s high-level disinfection and sterilization standard IC.02.02.01.

 A common situation is when a proper instrument point of use process breaks down and fails to meet the AAMI and/or AORN guidelines.
 These instrument point of use guidelines are meant to reduce the risk of biofilm formation when instruments sit after a procedure, which can impact the efficacy of the sterilization.
 In brief, these guidelines recommend the following actions:

 These 3 steps seem simple but have logistical complexity you must work through in order to maintain compliance and ensure patient safety.
 This is especially true when it comes to implementing these steps outside the surgical/procedural areas as highlighted in the ambulatory clinic and inpatient unit settings.

 The first step involves educating clinical staff on the importance of removing gross soil at the point of use, with a disposable gauze pad or a cloth moistened with water.
 This point of use cleaning should be performed when the procedure ends.
 Ultimately, this step involves the monitoring of staff as well to ensure compliance with the process.